lyqht/sg-tech-events-finder/README.md

 const eventEndDatetimeSelector = 'span.eventTimeDisplay-endDate-partialTime' // <span class="eventTimeDisplay-endDate-partialTime"><span>8:00 PM</span><span> SST</span></span>
 ```

-However, this option is more flaky in the sense if they change the UI, we will need update these selectors.
+However, this option is more flaky in the sense if Meetup website changes the UI, we will need update these selectors.

 ## Limitations